Welcome!

 Offering only Telehealth (virtual) appointments at this time

-*Waitlist for new clients* Openings in Women of Color Group
+Openings in Women of Color Group

-In network with Aetna, BCBS, and Cigna
+In network with Aetna, BCBS PPO, and Cigna

 Born and raised in Puerto Rico, I follow a culturally-responsive approach to therapy, acknowledging intersectionality and promoting fairness, equity, and justice.
 I incorporate constructivist, dialectical, and psychodynamic perspectives, which means we will work together to understand both personal and societal factors that contribute to your everyday well-being.
 My goal is to guide you towards healthier mental habits that can alleviate your suffering and enable a life-long journey of fulfillment.
 Through self-exploration of personal narratives (Constructivism), analysis of interpersonal experiences (Dialectical), and understanding of the intersections between our past and present (Psychodynamic), we become more in charge of our future and aware of how we occupy and share spaces with others in the world.
 I believe that therapy is a co-creation of a shared vulnerable space, and recognize that my position as a therapist requires intellectual humility, transparency, and empathy.